Cosmetic procedures and well-being since 2005

 – If you can have someone to be ‘your runner’ and get you icepacks and medication for the first couple of days, that really helps

 – If you are not sure about anything, or just want to talk about how you are feeling contact Julie, she was an absolute lifesaver for me and reassured me.

 – Ice pack in an ankle sock works well

-– Wearing ‘brief’ underwear as it just makes everything feel more secure
+– Wearing ‘full brief’ underwear as it just makes everything feel more secure

 – Lather cream so healing skin doesn’t stick to gauze

-I just want to say a massive thank you to Dr Ashley, Julie and the Aesthetica team for making my labiaplasty experience extremely personal, and for being so supportive.
-I was so glad I choose to have my labiaplasty done at Aesthetica.
+I just want to say a massive thank you to Dr Dash, Julie, and the Aesthetica team for making my labiaplasty experience extremely personal, and for being so supportive.

 Come On In